Obituary-img

 August 31, 1952 ~ December 5, 2025

-Steve leaves behind his wife, Dixie Collins; a daughter, Heather (Namaste) Reid; a son, Aaron Collins; three grandchildren, Owen Hamm, Devon Hamm, and Violet Reid; siblings, David (Kathy) Maravetz, Mary Jo Maravetz, Laurie Maravetz, and William (Dianne) Maravetz; nieces and nephews, Alex and Emily Maravetz, Xeno Dewey, Willa Mullen, and Katya Hafich; and a multitude of friends.
+Steve’s circle of friends was enormous, and he loved his family: wife, Dixie Collins; daughter, Heather (Namaste) Reid; son, Aaron Collins; three grandchildren, Owen Hamm, Devon Hamm, and Violet Reid; siblings, David (Kathy) Maravetz, Mary Jo Maravetz, Laurie Maravetz, and William (Dianne) Maravetz; brother- and sister-in-law, Scott and Jane Thomas; and many nieces and nephews.

-Memorial gifts can be directed to Patty Ankrum’s Prairie Legacy at www.inhf.org/patty-ankrum or Mount Vernon Area Arts Council at www.mvaac.org/make-a-donation.
+Memorial gifts may be directed to Patty Ankrum’s Prairie Legacy at www.inhf.org/patty-ankrum or Mount Vernon Area Arts Council at www.mvaac.org/make-a-donation.

 View current weather.